SRI-CSL/PVS/src/Field/README.md

 execution stack and the stack of strategies.
 The number of frames to be printed is set by the strategy `(set-debug-mode :frames <n>)`, where `<n>` is the number of frames to be printed.
-The value 0 suppresses this information.
+The value 0 suppresses this information and a negative value means all frames.

-The command `set-debug-mode` also accepts the option `:suppress <supp>`, where `<supp>` is a predicate on a list of frames used to filter the information that is printed.
-This predicate could be a Lisp function defined by the user, but several pre-defined predicates are already available.
-For example, to only enable printing from function `h`, we could do
+The command `set-debug-mode` also accepts the option `:suppress <supp>`, where `<supp>` is a lambda function on an association list of tags and their respective values that is called by `(extra-debug-print ...)` and `(extra-debug-break ...)` to decide if their actions  should be suppressed or no. The association list has the tags `:frame-stack`, associated to the current stack of frames, and `:strategy-stack`,  associated to the curent stack of strategies, in addition to those defined by the user.
+This function could be a Lisp lambda expression defined by the user, but several pre-defined predicates are already available.
+For example, to only enable printing from function `h`, we could write

 ```
 Rule? (set-debug-mode :suppress (suppress-but "h"))